-The following is an outline of the production counsel services Amy provides in connection with the production of an independent motion picture.
+The following is an outline of the types of production counsel services the firm provides in connection with the production of an independent motion picture, television show, podcast, or new media production.
 This should not be considered an exhaustive list of services.
-Many factors, including budget**, location(s), and labor/union issues, etc., will have an effect on what services are actually required.
-Nonetheless, the following is a valuable checklist for how an entertainment attorney can help a filmmaker through the production process.

-If you have not already secured financing for your project and are in the development phase, you may wish to review Amy’s film development services.
+If you have not already secured financing for your project and are in the development phase, you may wish to review Amy’s film and television development services.

 1. Assist with applicable state incentive processes.